JRC-COMBINE/SL-MTS/README.md

 **OS Compatibility**

-TROSS has been tested in the MacOS.
+SL-MTS has been tested in the MacOS.

 **Dependencies**